lintweaker/xmos-native-dsd/README.md

 I have added a new DSD sample format to ALSA and the Linux kernel (DSD_U32_LE) to support it on Linux and added the needed quirks to support it for a few XMOS based USB DACs/boards.

-# Test if you have a supported device
+## Test if you have a supported device
+Currently only devices with USB ID `20b1:3008` and USB ID `20b1:2009` are supported.
+This are devices from iFi Audio/AMR and DIYINHK.
+If you think you have a (XMOS based) DAC device or converter that should support native DSD playback please contact me.

+To check if your device is supported, or at least XMOS based(*), use the following command:

+`lsusb -d 20b1:`.
+For the iFi Audio nano and micro iDSD it reports:
+`Bus 003 Device 004: ID 20b1:3008 XMOS Ltd` (please note: Bus and Device number may vary).

+*(*) Some manufactures using the XMOS chip use their own vendor id instead of XMOS.*
-# HOWTO
+## HOWTO
 1. Use pre-compiled binaries
 2. Build the RPMs yourself
 3. Patch and build from source

-## 1. Use pre-compiled binaries
+### 1. Use pre-compiled binaries
 Pre-compiled binaries are provided for Fedora 20 x86_64.
 Before installing them, make sure your Fedora installation is fully up-to-date.